High-resolution direct phase control in the spectral domain in ultrashort pulse lasers for pulse-shaping applications: Experimental Verification

-To show that the Direct Phase Control dispersion calculations accurately reflect changes to the laser pulse, a direct comparison with measured data was needed.
+To show that the DPC algorithm dispersion calculations accurately reflect changes to the laser pulse, a direct comparison with measured data was needed.
 This can be done by starting with an initial laser pulse optimized to be as close to FTL as possible using the standard WIZZLER-DAZZLER feedback loop.
-The DAZZLER GUI can then be used to introduce specific, known amounts of 2nd, 3rd, and 4th order dispersion to the pulse, while the WIZZLER is used to record both the initial and dispersion-added pulses.
+The DAZZLER GUI can then be used to introduce specific, known amounts of 2nd, 3rd, and 4th order dispersion to the pulse, while the initial and dispersion-added pulses are recorded using both a WIZZLER and a commercially available single-shot FROG system from Swamp Optics.
 Feeding the same initial pulse and known dispersion values into the reconstruction algorithm will produce the expected pulse.
-For this testing, figure \ref{fig:expverify} shows the plots of the pulse intensity vs time for each of the dispersion orders.
+For this testing, figure \ref{fig:disper} shows the plots of pulse shape, spectrum, and spectral phase for 2nd and 3rd order dispersion.
 The black curve being the reconstructed pulse and the colored lines being a sampling of the data taken by the WIZZLER.
-Shot-to-shot measurment variation is illlurated by the different colored lines in Figure \ref{fig:expverify}, and the reconstruction does a reasonable job within the measurement uncertainty.
-However, comparing the predicted pulse to each of these sampled pulses, the mean absolute error for the 2nd, 3rd, and 4th order dispersion was found to be $2.73\%$, $1.21\%$, and $2.38\%$ respectively.
+Shot-to-shot measurement variation is illustrated by the different colored lines in figure \ref{fig:disper}.
+Comparing the predicted pulse to each of these sampled pulses, the mean absolute error for the 2nd, 3rd, and 4th order dispersion was found to be $4.77\%$, $1.82\%$, and $4.87\%$ respectively.
+Similarly, the mean absolute error between the predicted pulse and those measured by the FROG was $3.49\%$, $5.36\%$, and $5.92\%$ for the 2nd, 3rd, and 4th order dispersion respectively.
+Notably, while the spectrum does not appear to be affected by this dispersion based pulse shaping in any meaningful way, the measured phases (figures \ref{fig:2ndphase} and \ref{fig:3rdphase}) do not match precisely what is expected.
+This deviation may explain the error in the reconstructed pulse shapes (figures \ref{fig:2ndshape} and \ref{fig:3rdshape}).